robertoachar/vscode-theme-cobalt2/README.md

-# Cobalt2 Theme [DEPRECATED]
+# [DEPRECATED] Cobalt2 Theme

 > **This extension has been deprecated.**

 > Wes Bos :fire: released his official version.
-Please uninstall this theme and install the official theme.
+Please uninstall this theme and install the official one.
 Thank you.

 # Cobalt2 Theme Official by Wes Bos